 Eustachian tube and pressure equalization

 Most of us have had the experience of “popping’ our ears when descending in an ear plane.
 This maneuver is opening the Eustachian tube and allowing the pressure on both sides of the eardrum to equalize.
 The Eustachian tube can become inflamed and unable to “open.”
 This causes ear pain from unequal pressure that can also be a common symptom of acute otitis media.
+The shadow of the opening to the Eustachian tube can often be seen on the tympanic membrane as shown below.
+Here is an example of a damaged tympanic membrane where the Eustachian opening is clearly visible.

 Tympanic cavity shadow behind the eardrum